It might make the whole world change

 Movement is our natural need.
 As much as breathing or eating.
 But unlike with hunger or thirst, our body does not show us that much of its need for a stretch or a walk.
 Or maybe it does but we stopped listening.
 So, let us find our own movement.

 This module will help the learners to know how to nurture their bodies and how to use movement in a healthy way.
-It invites people to move through the daily errands and challenges with more ease.
-The module also teaches knowledge of how to experience a conscious movement and ability to provoke it.
+The module also teaches how to experience a conscious movement and ability to provoke it.

 MODULE VII